ghostperformance/op1/README.md

 **Join the discussion here. https://discord.gg/zWSnqJ6rKD**

 **This fork is community supported we appreciate all help!
-Too get involved join https://discord.gg/zWSnqJ6rKD on discord.**
+Too get involved join us on discord. https://discord.gg/zWSnqJ6rKD**

 **Submit issues on the issues page in a detailed report on GitHub or for quick help post here in issues channel.  https://discord.gg/zWSnqJ6rKD**